 Federally sourced food from large-scale manufacturers.

 During the pandemic, our model shifted, and we had to purchase a much higher percentage of the food we distribute.
 We found that the increased flexibility and control over the types of food we purchase results in a more dignified experience, allowing people visiting our partners to make healthier choices.
+We are continuing to use this model, even with the ongoing increased costs.

 How do we know how much food to send into communities?